 Of note, regulation of inflammation is of particular importance in older adults, in the obese and those with chronic conditions as they have constant low-grade chronic (systemic) inflammation and may already be pre-set for a higher inflammatory response if exposed to COVID-19.
-In other words, those aforementioned ones, in comparison to younger and otherwise healthier persons, are less capable to

-"shut-down" their inflammatory and immune response at the right moment, when that response becomes more dangerous than protective.
-A heightened immune response in people who are VitD deficient may therefore increase the potential for CS and consequent ARDS [17, 42, 43].
+In other words, the aforementioned ones, in comparison to younger and otherwise healthier persons, are less capable of 'shutting-down' their inflammatory and immune response at the right moment, when that response becomes more dangerous than protective.
+A heightened immune response in people who are VitD deficient may therefore increase the potential for CS and consequent ARDS.^{17,42,43}

-5.4.
-Stimulates antioxidative processes
+5.4 | Stimulation of antioxidative processes

 It is well known that reactive oxygen species (ROS) production is augmented in various inflammatory diseases, and increased release of ROS may also contribute to the damage of many organs and tissues.
-Therefore, via decreasing the intensiveness of inflammation, as mentioned above, VitD might also help to fight the oxidative stress.
-In addition, it was shown that VitD might act directly on the production of ROS, e.g., in mitochondria and endoplasmic reticulum [44, 45].
-VitD also increases the gene expression of antioxidative enzymes, e.g., glutathione reductase and glutamate-cysteine ligase modifier subunit, and this was shown to help maintain higher levels of vitamin C, which is antioxidant and has antimicrobial activity as well, and is suggested as a potential agent for fighting COVID-19 [4].
+Therefore, by decreasing the intensiveness of inflammation, as mentioned above, VitD might also help to fight the oxidative stress.
+In addition, it was shown that VitD might act directly on the production of ROS, eg in mitochondria and endoplasmic reticulum.^{44,45} VitD also increases the gene expression of antioxidative enzymes, eg glutathione reductase and glutamate-cysteine ligase modifier subunit, and this was shown to help maintain higher levels of vitamin C, which is an antioxidant and has antimicrobial activity as well, and is suggested as a potential agent for fighting COVID-19.4 human organism, eg the vascular tone, diuresis and blood pressure.
+However, during some diseases, the overactivity of RAS results in increase of angiotensin II production and may lead to undesirable effects, such as prolonged vasoconstriction, arterial hypertension, augmented production of pro-inflammatory cytokines, thrombosis, fibrosis (eg in lungs), insulin resistance and liver dysfunction.^{38,46} Some SARS-CoV-2-related COVID-19 symptoms and pathological processes such as pulmonary hypertension, coagulopathy, diarrhoea, anosmia, ageusia, dermatitis, autoimmune inflammation of the central nervous system, and damages to various organs such as the lung, heart, kidney and testicle, are likely linked to an overreaction of RAS in SARS-CoV-2-infected persons.^{28,46} VitD could reduce the synthesis of renin in the kidneys, and VitD hypovitaminosis may contribute to increase of RAS activity.^{38,46} As shown in animal models, VitD may be beneficial in treating ARDS-it decreases lung permeability by modulating RAS activity (see the references in47).

-5.5.
-Modulates renin-angiotensin system activity and increases angiotensin converting enzyme 2 receptor expression
+5.5 | Modulation of renin-angiotensin system activity and increase in angiotensin-converting enzyme 2 receptor expression